Commonly Asked Questions

 How can therapy help me?

-I've never needed therapy before.
+I've never needed, or been to, therapy before.
 Why should I start now?

 We all have our own abilities and strengths that we utilize when we are going through difficult times.
 We may have gained these amazing traits from our upbringing or by learning from previous life experiences.

 But there are also times when we feel overwhelmed with sadness, anger, despair, trauma, and grief.
 In those moments of dispair, we have to be honest with ourselves and make a choice to make a change.
 Change only comes from self-recognition that help from a trained mental health professional is the best course of action.
 You deserve to feel your version of joy, happiness, and relief.

 People go to therapy for several reasons but the most common motivation to attend is that they know they need extra help to get through what is causing them distress.
 There may be times where they don't know what's ailing them, they just know that they aren't happy, and that's more than enough to find support.
 If you know, deep down inside, that what you're feeling, thinking, or your actions are not what you want for yourself or your loves ones, then that's the best sign that therapy may be a good fit for you.

 What to expect when you attend?

 The first session will consist of you and I getting to know one another, answering any questions you may have, reviewing expectations and discussing general goals for therapy.
 I will offer insight for the most appropriate treatment with your critical input.
 The connection between therapist and client is important so use this opportunity to determine suitability.
 The general outline of how future sessions will go will also be provided.

 How do I know that everything I say remains confidential?